 In 1974 the city and county governments merged to form the Lexington-Fayette Urban County Government.
 An Urban Services Area boundary separates the urban center of the county from the surrounding rural area.
 The population of Lexington-Fayette County in 2010 was 295,803.

 The old Fayette County Courthouse in Lexington was completed about 1898.
 It was the fifth courthouse, the fourth on the site.
-Currently unoccupied, restoration work is planned to begin in 2016.
+It reopened after a major renovation in 2018.
+It now houses the Lexington Visitors Center, event space, and offices.

 Lexington's new courthouses were completed in 2001 and 2002.

 Lexington was the largest town in Kentucky into the 1830s, when it was surpassed by Louisville.